-8. QUALITY OF INFORMATION
+8.0 QUALITY OF INFORMATION

-- 8.1 The Board shall receive information that is not just historical or bottom line and financialoriented but information that goes beyond assessing the quantitative performance of the enterprise and looks at other performance factors such as customer satisfaction, product and service quality, market share, market reaction, environment performance and so on, when dealing with any item on the agenda.
-Reports received by the Board include the following:
+- 8.1 The Board shall receive information that is not just historical or bottom line and financial-oriented but information that goes beyond assessing the quantitative performance of the enterprise and looks at other performance factors such as customer satisfaction, product and service quality, market share, market reaction, environment performance and so on, when dealing with any item on the agenda.
+Reports received by the Board would include the following:

 - a) Monthly Management reports; and

-- b) Operational Reports
+- b) Operational Reports.

-II.
+III.
 REVIEW